R.E.M.: Legacy and influence

 Numerous bands and artists have cited R.E.M. as an influence, including Nirvana, Pavement, Radiohead, Pearl Jam, Live, Collective Soul, Alice in Chains, Better Than Ezra, Liz Phair, and the Ocean Blue.
-The Pavement member Bob Nastanovich said, "When I was 15 years old in Richmond, Virginia, they were a very important part of my life, as they were for all the members of our band."
-Pavement's contribution to the No Alternative compilation (1993) was "Unseen Power of the Picket Fence", a song which features references to R.E.M.'s early releases.
+Pavement's Bob Nastanovich said that "When I was 15 years old in Richmond, Virginia, they were a very important part of my life, as they were for all the members of our band."
+Pavement's contribution to the 1993 Red Hot Organization compilation No Alternative was "Unseen Power of the Picket Fence", a song which features references to R.E.M.'s early releases.
 According to their Twitter account, Local H created their name by combining the R.E.M. song titles "Oddfellows Local 151" and "Swan Swan H".
-Black Francis of the Pixies described Murmur as "hugely influential" on his songwriting.
+Black Francis of Pixies described Murmur as "hugely influential" on his songwriting.
 Kurt Cobain of Nirvana was a fan of R.E.M., and had unfulfilled plans to collaborate on a musical project with Stipe.
-Cobain told Rolling Stone in a 1994 interview, "I don't know how that band does what they do.
+Cobain told Rolling Stone in a 1994 interview: "I don't know how that band does what they do.
 God, they're the greatest.
 They've dealt with their success like saints, and they keep delivering great music."
-The Radiohead singer, Thom Yorke, said Radiohead had "ripped off R.E.M. blind for years", and cited Stipe as his favorite lyricist.
+The Radiohead singer, Thom Yorke, said that Radiohead "ripped off R.E.M. blind for years", and cited Stipe as his favorite lyricist.
 On November 3, 2023, the former Monkees member Micky Dolenz released an EP of R.E.M. cover songs.